hacialisayar/MPPT-for-Solar-Car/README.md

 converters are a type of DC-DC converter that can increase or decrease the output voltage, and these converters change the voltage according to the signal with the specific duty cycle sent by the processor.
 Thus, the system reaches the required voltage value for maximum power.
+This project prepare with using Proteus.
+You can open with Proteus sim files